• Home

 Ingredients

-• 8 oz baking chocolate , chopped
+• 8 ounces baking chocolate , chopped

 • 6 tablespoons unsalted butter or vegan baking stick